XNSIO/java-perf/README.md

 # Java Performance

-When you run the main method, you will notice that on a single instance the [NonLambdaStreamDataMapper](src/com/xnsio/perf/NonLambdaStreamDataMapper.java) and on new instance per loop the [StaticStreamDataMapper](src/com/xnsio/perf/StaticStreamDataMapper.java) is performing the best respectively.
+When you run the main method, you will notice that [StaticStreamDataMapper](src/com/xnsio/perf/StaticStreamDataMapper.java) is performing the best.

 When we create new instance in the loop, I don't understand why [StreamDataMapper](src/com/xnsio/perf/StreamDataMapper.java) is taking 30x more memory?

+Also notice, how [NonLambdaStreamDataMapper](src/com/xnsio/perf/NonLambdaStreamDataMapper.java) performs better than [Stream with Lambdas](src/com/xnsio/perf/StreamDataMapper.java)

 Below is the stats from one of the runs